-Proposals for the development of land within or adjoining the designated Wivelsfield Conservation Area will be resisted.
-The design of proposals for the alteration of or addition to an existing building and structure within or adjoining the Conservation Area must demonstrate that it has had regard to the guidance of the adopted Conservation Area Appraisal.
+Proposals for the development of land within or adjoining the designated Wivelsfield Conservation Area, including proposals for the alteration of or addition to an existing building and structure within or adjoining the Conservation Area, must demonstrate that they have had special regard to the guidance of the adopted Conservation Area Appraisal.

-Proposals for housing development must provide an appropriate number but a minimum of two off-street car parking spaces per dwelling unless a clear case can be made for why the proposed nature of the occupation of the dwellings will result in fewer spaces being required.
+Proposals for housing development must provide an appropriate number of car parking spaces as guided by the highways authority parking calculator but as a minimum must provide two off-street car parking spaces per dwelling unless a clear case can be made for why the proposed nature of the occupation of the dwellings will result in fewer spaces being required.

-5.28 This policy contains a series of design-related requirements of development proposals to ensure the delivery of high quality schemes that reflect the distinct character of the Parish.

-5.29 It specifically seeks to prevent development of land within the Wivelsfield Conservation Area and to preserve the character of the Wivelsfield Green Area of Established Character.
-In doing so, the policy complements LDP1 Core Policy 11 and replaces Policy H12 of the 2003 Local Plan respectively.

-5.30 The policy seeks to shape not just the appropriate design of new buildings but also of their surrounding spaces and landscape schemes.
-All new developments, whether built on sites identified in the WPNP or on other sites within the Parish, should be of designs that respect the established sense of place and local character of the existing buildings in the area of the development and the surrounding countryside.
+- 5.27 This policy contains a series of design-related requirements of development proposals to ensure the delivery of high quality schemes that reflect the distinct character of the Parish. - 5.28 It specifically seeks to prevent inappropriate development of land within the Wivelsfield Conservation Area and to preserve the character of the Wivelsfield Green Area of Established Character.
+In doing so, the policy complements LDP1 Core Policy 11 and Policy H12 of the 2003 Local Plan respectively. - 5.29 The policy seeks to shape not just the appropriate design of new buildings but also of their surrounding spaces and landscape schemes.
+All new developments, whether built on sites identified in the WNP or on other sites within the Parish, should be of designs that respect the established sense of place and local character of the existing buildings in the area of the development and the surrounding countryside.
 This includes preventing the urbanisation of the villages, for example by resisting the loss of trees and hedgerows to create visibility splays or new footpaths.
-The Conservation Area and environmentally sensitive areas should be respected and the green gaps between the settlements in the Parish and those in neighbouring parishes should be maintained.

-5.31 The policy requires all housing proposals to achieve a minimum of two off-street car parking spaces per dwelling.
+The Conservation Area and environmentally sensitive areas should be respected in the Parish and those in neighbouring parishes should be maintained. - 5.30 The policy requires all housing proposals to achieve a minimum of two off-street car parking spaces per dwelling.
 This reflects community concerns that consented housing schemes of the last decade or so have unsuccessfully sought to constrain car ownership and use by under-providing for car parking.
-The Parish is not suited to high density housing development schemes and so the majority of new housing in the plan period will serve households owning at least two cars.

-5.32 In which case, at least two off-street spaces should be provided, unless it can be demonstrated that the occupation of the dwellings will be confined to household types that tend to have lower than average car ownership, e.g. homes for older households.
+The Parish is not suited to high-density housing development schemes and so the majority of new housing in the plan period will serve households owning at least two cars.
+The County Council's parking calculator will guide how many spaces over the minimum number should be provided. - 5.31 In which case, at least two off-street spaces should be provided, unless it can be demonstrated that the occupation of the dwellings will be confined to household types that tend to have lower than average car ownership, e.g. homes for older households.
 However, even in these cases, it will be expected that at least one space will be provided per dwelling with a pool of additional spaces dedicated to visitor parking.